Corn Crop Planting and Harvest Seasons

 In the United States, most of the corn crop grows across the fertile plains of the Midwest.
 Typically, the southernmost areas will begin planting first, and the most northern regions plant when the snows melt and the soil thaws.
 The major growing areas of the world are as follows:

 Corn is an incredibly important crop around the world.
-Though it is a staple foodstuff, with the world’s largest producing and exporting nation, the United States, corn is the main ingredient in the production of ethanol which is a gasoline additive.
-That means that our automobiles depend on this corn for fuel.
-Therefore, the price of corn can be sensitive to the price of crude oil and oil products.
+Though it is a staple foodstuff, with the world’s largest producing and exporting nation, the United States, corn is the main ingredient in the production of ethanol, a gasoline additive.
 Each year the annual corn crop determines the price of the grain.

 The difference between the price of December corn futures and the physical price of corn at a terminal or silo is the basis.
 The basis is one of the many risks that farmers take.
 However, the risk of the difference between physical corn prices and the new-crop futures contract is often much less than the actual corn price given the price volatility of the grain.